 In the hospital, people are closely monitored so that breathing can be assisted with a ventilator if necessary.

-People with weak facial and neck muscles may need to be fed through a catheter inserted in a vein (intravenously) or through a tube placed directly into the stomach or small intestine through a small incision in the abdomen (called a PEG tube).
+People with weak facial and neck muscles may need to be fed through a catheter inserted in a vein (intravenous feeding) or through a tube placed directly into the stomach or small intestine through a small incision in the abdomen (called a PEG tube).
 Fluids may be given intravenously.

 Being unable to move because muscles are weak can cause many problems, such as pressure sores and stiff, permanently shortened muscles (contractures).
 So nurses take precautions to prevent pressure sores and injuries by providing soft mattresses and by turning the people with severe weakness every 2 hours.

 Physical therapy is started to help prevent contractures and preserve joint and muscle function and the ability to walk.
-Heat therapy may be used first to relieve pain and thus make physical therapy more comfortable.
+Heat therapy may be used to make physical therapy more comfortable.
 Physical therapy may begin with the therapist moving the limbs for people (passive exercise).
 As the weakness subsides, people should move their own limbs (active exercise).

 Immune globulin (a solution containing many different antibodies collected from a group of donors), given early and intravenously for 5 days, is the treatment of choice for Guillain-Barré syndrome.

 If immune globulin is ineffective, plasma exchange (filtering of toxic substances, including antibodies to the myelin sheath, from the blood) can help.

 These treatments are relatively safe, shorten the hospital stay, speed recovery, and reduce the risk of death and permanent disability.